w3c/wcag21/README.md

 # wcag21
 WCAG 2.1 and support materials

 The issues on the wcag 2.1 repo are currently reserved for success criteria proposals for wcag 2.1.
-Discussion of changes for understanding documents and techniques should take place on the list or is the wcag 2.0 repo issues.
+Discussion of changes for understanding documents and techniques should take place on the list or in the wcag 2.0 repo issues.

 ## Adding Success Criteria